Please see below for the most frequently asked questions.

 GRIT stands for Guidance, Resilience, Integrity, and Transformation.
-These traits are the characteristics we try to build up in the students we serve.
+These traits are the characteristics we try to uplift in the students we serve.

-The GRIT coaches are a team of undergraduate and graduate students who receive more than 50 hours of training in wellness areas such as stress management, resiliency building, healthy communication and more in order to support the academic and mental well being of UCLA students.
-Learn more about the GRIT coaches here.
+The GRIT coaches are a team of undergraduate and graduate students who receive more than 40 hours of training in wellness areas such as stress management, resiliency building, healthy communication and more in order to support the academic and mental well being of UCLA students.
+Learn more about the GRIT coaches.

 You can request a GRIT coach on our Request A Coach page.

-Let your coach know if you need to skip a week of coaching.
+Please let your coach know if you need to skip a week of coaching at least 24 hours before your session.
 We understand that students are busy and that there are times you may not be available.

-The opportunity to become a GRIT coach is open to Bruins of all majors and backgrounds who have been on campus for at least one year.
-Recruitment for peer coaches occurs during winter quarter, and training occurs during spring quarter.
+The opportunity to become a GRIT coach is open to undergraduate and graduate students of all majors and backgrounds who have been on campus for at least one year (first year transfers are welcome to apply!).
+Recruitment for peer coaches occurs early winter quarter, and coach training occurs during spring quarter.

-The spring quarter training is mandatory, and the times are: Tuesdays and Thursdays, 4-6pm from weeks 2-10.
+The spring quarter training is mandatory, and the potential times are: Tuesdays and Thursdays, 10am-12pm, 2pm-4pm or 4-6pm from weeks 1-10.
+Learn more about being a GRIT Peer Coach.
 Join Our Mailing List to be notified about GRIT Peer Coach recruitment at the beginning of winter quarter.

 After we receive your coach request form, you will hear from us within a week via email.
 If your coach request is for the beginning of the quarter, students are accepted on a first come, first serve basis.
 You will hear from your coach during week 1 of the new quarter.
 If you sign up in the middle or end of the quarter, we will assign you a coach within a week if we have space.
 Otherwise you are guaranteed a coach once a spot opens up or by the beginning of the next quarter, whichever comes first.